Broadcasting Live from Ustream

 Your options don't end there, however.
 After you get past the basics, you'll have an array of tabs and options to choose from.
 You can change or refine just about any aspect of your new show, including everything from the size, color and font of your text in the "Design" tab to scheduling a specific time for your broadcast by selecting the "Schedule" tab.
 You can even adjust your audio quality and video resolution if your broadcast is jumpy or you're experiencing a lag.
 To make sure you don't get overwhelmed, Ustream also offers tips and tricks to help you select appropriate titles and categories to ensure that your show finds an audience.

 One of the more important options is the ability to password-protect your broadcasts.
 If you're planning on becoming the next Internet celebrity, this option is probably not for you.
 However, if you're broadcasting a more private event, such as a wedding, you might want to limit who has access to the show.
 Colleges often use this option for online courses and student projects, giving students the ability to review professors' past lectures and critique each others' work, all while remaining in an isolated school environment [source: EDUCAUSE].

-For more information on Ustream and other social networking sites, visit the links on the next page.
+For more information on Ustream and other social networking sites, visit the links below.

 - Blodget, Henry.
 "Live-video Startup Upstream Saved By Puppycam."
 The Business Insider.
 Nov.
 24, 2008.
 (May 14, 2009)http://www.businessinsider.com/2008/11/live-streaming-startup-ustream-saved-by-puppycam

 - Broida, Rick.
 "Ustream.tv."
 PCMag.
 Aug.
 7, 2007.
 (May 13, 2009http://www.pcmag.com/article2/0,2817,2167969,00.asp